 My husband wanted to pick the second hotel in another nearby port of Puerto de Mogan.
 Sadly we missed out on the hotel of his choice by 12 hours.
 So we booked into his second option in the same town.
 You can read my review here for this hotel by clicking here.

 I don’t think that we could have asked for better weather while we were there.
 We never had any rain in the day, I think it rained twice at night…although the husband prefers to think otherwise!
 I highly recommend a holiday to Gran Canaria.
-The weather is mostly fabulous, the island is a good size for day trips, there’s lots to do with kids, there’s some great hotels to stay at and they have an abundance of beaches.
+The weather is mostly fabulous, the island is a good size for day trips, there are lots to do with kids, there are some great hotels to stay at and they have an abundance of beaches.
 Plus some stunning scenery!